Published: 15 Dec 2025 | Reading Time: 8 min read

 Issue:

-Newbies sometimes take out the minimum element and move the rest elements as if the minimum element is at the front.
-Such doing leads to the unnecessary shifting operations i.e. the write operations are increased, which results in the algorithm becoming slower.
+Beginners sometimes take out the minimum element and move the rest of the elements as if the minimum element is at the front.
+Such doing leads to unnecessary shifting operations, which increases write operations and results in the algorithm becoming slower.

 Solution: